Answering any questions about how membership works.

 As long as you currently have a property that you can describe on your profile, you may join as a host and restrict the availability until you're ready to receive guests.
 If your situation changes, you can update that calendar any time.

-To use guest privileges on the site you must be traveling in a self-contained RV, with all functions of living, especially including toilet facilities available inside the RV.
+To use guest privileges on the site you must be traveling in a self-contained RV.
+See definition of self-contained below.

 Most hosts are also RVers, but others join for a variety of reasons: They may be considering buying an RV, retired from RVing, enjoy meeting and introducing travelers to their region, have a property they enjoy sharing, enjoy hearing traveler's stories, or own a small business and, like Walmart, hope to gain a customer.

-Guests must be traveling with a self-contained RV to use our site.
-If you plan on tent-camping or sleeping in your car, this club is not for you.
-Travelers need to be able to function entirely inside the RV, and not need to set up cooking or sanitation stations outside.
+Guests must be traveling in a self-contained RV to use our site.
+If you plan on tent-camping or sleeping in a passenger vehicle - car, SUV, or van - this club is not for you.
+Travelers need to be able to function entirely inside the RV, and not need to set up sleeping, cooking, sanitation, or toilet stations outside.

-In an urban setting, hosts may be concerned about neighbours and appearances as well.
-Tent trailers may be rejected by some hosts for this reason even if they meet the above qualifications of an RV.
+In an urban setting, hosts may be concerned about neighbors and appearances.
+For this reason, self-contained pop-up tent trailers may be rejected by some hosts, even if the guest has met our qualifications for guest privileges.

 Yes, as long as you let members camp for free for at least one night with no requirement to stay longer or purchase additional services.
 You may ask to be compensated for electric (maximum $10 per night if they use it) but must offer a dry-camping option for free.